malevitzch/froglang/README.md

 ctest
 ```
 # todo
-- A docker image that can be used to test the project without installing dependencies on the user's system

 - A document with code examples

+- Language standard documentaion

+- A reasonable way to build and run the docker image

 - Certain compilation functions still do not support multiple sources which should probably be fixed asap

 - Add some tests for iverson notation

+- Mutable variables

 - "while" loop